 where, video_input.webm is the name of the video file for input and

--tis the <num_of_threads>.
+-tis the number of threads.
 You must prepare the video file yourself.Note:

 rawformat.
-If you want to use video file in other format as the input, you have to install the relevant packages on the system, such as ffmpeg package.
+If you want to use a video file in a format that that is not natively supported, you have to install the relevant packages, such as the ffmpeg package, on the target.

 env DISPLAY=:0.0 DEBUG_DEMO=1 ./test_video_facedetect \ densebox_320_320 'multifilesrc location=~/video_input.webm \ ! decodebin ! videoconvert ! appsink sync=false' -t 2

-- The official system image only supports video file input in
+- Pre-built Vitis AI board images only support video file input in the

 - To test the program with a USB camera as input, run the following